Biology

 Encouraging butterflies in the garden

 Attracting adults butterflies to your garden involves providing plenty of nectar-rich flowers in sunny flower beds, and leaving soft fruit to rot where they can feed on the juices.
-See our How-to guide.
+See our How-to guide. and NE booklet.

 It really is worth letting sections of your lawn grow long enough for the grass to flower.
 If you keep the margins trimmed, it will look "meant" rather than neglected, and you will provide habitat for "skippers" and many of the "browns" like the gatekeeper and meadow brown.
 Unfortunately most new lawns are pure dwarf perennial rye grass Lolium perenne which isn't a suitable foodplant.
 Bents Agrostis spp, Cocks-foot Dactylis glomerata, fescues Festuca spp, meadow grass Poa spp, hair-grass Deschampsia cespitosa and Yorkshire fog Holcus lanatus are all excellent.
 Old lawns will usually have a wider mix of species, but if you are considering replacing your lawn, consider some of the grass mixes available from specialist firms such as Emorsgate or Meadowmania.